 But what about the tonkatsu sauce?
 Yes, you really should make the sauce before cooking the chicken so that by the time the chicken is done, the tonkatsu sauce has cooled and thickened and ready to be poured over the chicken katsu.

-- about 1 tbsp. of light soy sauce or to taste
+- 1 tablespoon light soy sauce or to taste

 Now that that tonkatsu sauce is done, it’s time to cook chicken katsu.